 - Garnish with coriander

 - (Optional Tadka step) In a small pan, heat you oil or ghee.
 Add the onions and fry them on a medium high heat, stirring very often to ensure they brown evenly.
-Once they are a light brown shade, add the cumin seeds and chillis.
+Once they are a light brown shade, add the cumin seeds and chillies.
 Once the onions are a deep brown, remove from the heat and pour this mixture directly onto the coriander garnish of the meat and lentils

 - Serve immediately